BoDonkey/mermaid-extension/README.md

       <img alt="" src="https://img.shields.io/static/v1?style=for-the-badge&labelColor=000000&label=License&message=MIT&color=3DA639">
     </a>
   </p>
 This module adds the Mermaid Diagram package for use in an ApostropheCMS project.
-This package allows for the addition of a number of different diagrams as outlined in the [package documentation](https://mermaid.js.org/).
+This package allows for the addition of several different diagrams as outlined in the [Mermaid documentation](https://mermaid.js.org).

 ## Installation